Real-time malware process detection and automated process killing: Related Work

+Previous work has begun to address the four challenges set out in the introduction.
+Table ~\ref{tab:1_real-time_lit} summarises the related literature and the problems considered by the researchers.

-The first challenge to detect malicious processes has only previously been addressed by Sun et al. \cite{fastSlow2017} using sequential API call data.
+To the best of our knowledge, challenge \textit{(1) signal separation} has only previously been addressed by Sun et al. \cite{fastSlow2017} using sequential API call data.
 The authors execute up to 5 benign and malicious programs simultaneously achieving 87\% detection accuracy after 5 minutes of execution and 91\% accuracy after 10 minutes of execution.

-The second challenge posed by the risk that malware executes on the endpoint has not been directly addressed by previous work.
-Some work has looked at early-stage tun-time detection.
-Das et al. \cite{das2016semantics} used an FPGA as part of a hybrid hardware-software approach to detect malicious Linux applications using system API calls which are then classified using a multilayer perceptron.
+Challenge \textit{(2) to detect malware using partial traces as early as possible} has not been directly addressed.
+Some work has looked at early run-time detection; Das et al. \cite{das2016semantics} used an FPGA as part of a hybrid hardware-software approach to detect malicious Linux applications using system API calls which are then classified using a multilayer perceptron.
 Their model was able to detect 46\% of malware within the first 30\% of its execution with a false-positive rate of 2\% in offline testing.
 These findings however were not tested with multiple benign and malicious programs running simultaneously and do not explain the impact of detecting 46\% of malware within 30\% of its execution trace in terms of benefits to a user or the endpoint being protected.

-The third challenge (to minimise user disruption) can be linked to the second challenge (to bring about early detection).
+How long does it take for 30\% of the malware to execute?
+What has occurred in that time?

+Greater attention has been paid to challenge \textit{(3) quick classification}, insofar as this problem also encompasses the need for lightweight detection.
 Some previous work has proposed hardware based detection for lightweight monitoring.
-Syadi et al. \cite{sayadi2018ensemble} use high performance counters (HPC) as features to train ensemble learning algorithms and scored 0.94 AUC using a dataset of 100 malicious and 100 benign Linux software samples.
-Ozsoy et al. \cite{hardwareWindows} use low-level architectural events to train a multilayer perceptron on the more widely used \cite{win7} (and attacked) Windows operating system.
+Syadi et al. \cite{sayadi2018ensemble} use high performance counters (HPCs) as features to train ensemble learning algorithms and scored 0.94 AUC using a dataset of 100 malicious and 100 benign Linux software samples.
+Ozsoy et al. \cite{ozsoy2015hardware} use low-level architectural events to train a multilayer perceptron on the more widely used \cite{win7} (and attacked) Windows operating system.
 The model was able to detect 94\% of malware with a false positive rate of 7\% using partial execution traces of 10,000 committed instructions.
 The hardware based detection models however, are less portable than software-based systems due to the ability for the same operating system to run on a variety of hardware configurations.